 The importance of helping young people was also addressed by Bill Griffiths, a long-serving Trustee of the charity who first brought Crimestoppers to the UK in 1980’s; “There is a need to focus on young people as they make up a large proportion of victims of crime.
 The charity works with the community, police and media to fight crime successfully.”

-If you have information on a crime and want to remain anonymous, contact Crimestoppers on 0800 555 111 or through our Anonymous Online Form.
+If you have information on a crime and want to remain anonymous, contact Crimestoppers on 0800 555 111 or Anonymous Online Form.

 For more information please contact PR & Media Officer Giselle Lares on 0208 835 3737 or email email@example.com.